 I stand by my point that my little pony is an example of improved female representation in the media.

 I stumbled across the show when it was already a big deal on the Internet (with audiences way out of the demographics range) and curiosity drove me to watch the first episode.

 Initial thoughts?
 Not bad at all for a show targeted at kids.
-So then I ended up watching four seasons.
+So then I ended up watching four seasons in one fell swoop.
 (Whoops.)

 So what was it exactly that drew me to watch 4 whole seasons of this show and how is it in any way representing women in a better light?

 I could try explaining it but it is presented perfectly in the words of the executive producer of the first season herself, Lauren Frost.

 “I was extremely skeptical at first about taking the job.
 Shows based on girls’ toys always left a bad taste in my mouth, even when I was a child.
 They did not reflect the way I played with my toys.
 I assigned my ponies and my Strawberry Shortcake dolls distinctive personalities and sent them on epic adventures to save the world.
 On TV, though, I couldn’t tell one girl character from another and they just had endless tea parties, giggled over nothing and defeated villains by either sharing with them or crying–which miraculously inspired the villain to turn nice.
 Even to my 7-year-old self, these shows made no sense and couldn’t keep my interest.
 No wonder the boys at school laughed at my Rainbow Unicorn Trapper Keeper.